Flaevor Recipe Website

 Instructions

-1. Heat a dry pan over medium heat.
-When hot, add coriander seeds, cumin seeds, black peppercorns, cloves, fennel seeds, cassia bark, fenugreek seeds, star anise and cardamom pods.
+• Heat a dry pan over medium heat.
+When hot, add the coriander seeds, cumin seeds, black peppercorns, fennel seeds, cardamom pods, cloves, star anise, fenugreek seeds and cassia bark.
 Swirl around the pan.

-2. After 15 seconds add mustard seeds, bay leaves and curry leaves.
+• After 15 seconds add the mustard seeds, bay leaves and curry leaves.
 Continue to roast for another 30 seconds, gently moving the pan in a swirling motion to avoid burning.

-3. As soon as you smell the attractive aromas and fragrances being released from the seeds, they are ready.
+• As soon as you smell the attractive aromas and fragrances released by the seeds, they are ready.

-4. Transfer roasted seeds to a mortar & pestle, spice grinder or small coffee grinder along with the curry leaves, fenugreek leaves, turmeric and chilli powder.
-Blend into a smooth powder.
+• Transfer the roasted seeds and leaves to a mortar and pestle, spice grinder, or small coffee grinder along with the fenugreek leaves, turmeric, and chili powder.
+Grind to a smooth powder.

-5. Transfer to an airtight container and keep for up to 2 months in a cool dark cupboard.
+• Transfer to an airtight container and store in a cool, dark place for up to 2 months.

-• The traditional way – mixed into a tomato-based sauce with meat or vegetables to create an Indian-style curry officially known as Madras Curry.
+• The traditional way – mix into a tomato-based sauce with meat or vegetables to create an Indian-style curry officially known as Madras Curry

-• Added to lentil dahl, chickpea, potato or vegetable stews and soups
+• Add to lentil dahls, chickpeas, potatoes or vegetable stews and soups

 • Mixed with salt and sprinkled over eggs, cheese or hummus

-• Added to a Sunday roast dinner of meat and/or vegetables and gravy for an interesting flavour enhancement
+• Add to a Sunday roast dinner of meat and/or vegetables and gravy for an interesting flavour enhancement

 • Stirred into melted butter or oil and used to baste bread, vegetables or as a garnish drizzled over finished dishes

-• Used to flavour meat, vegetarian or vegan burger patties
+• Use it to flavour meat, vegetarian or vegan burger patties

-• Added to pizza or flatbreads for a spicy kick
+• Add to pizza or flatbreads for a spicy kick

-• Mixed into yoghurt, sour cream or mayonnaise and used as a spicy dip or sandwich spread
+• Mixed into yoghurt, sour cream or mayonnaise for a spicy dip or sandwich spread

 Recipes using Madras Curry Powder